Welcome to the Nanne Zwiep Scout & Guide Group in Enschede, the Netherlands!

 About our group

-Every week more than a hundred fifty children and young people come to scout and guide with the ‘Scouting Nanne Zwiep’ group in Enschede.
+Every week more than a hundred seventy children and young people come to scout and guide with the ‘Scouting Nanne Zwiep’ group in Enschede.
 They come to our clubhouse to be active in a lot of different ways, to experience exciting adventures, to take on new challenges and to have a lot of fun together, again and again.
 About twentyfive enthusiastic volunteer leaders make it all possible.

 With the ‘Scouting Nanne Zwiep’ group you are welcome from the age of 4½.
 Regardless of whether you are a boy or a girl.
 Our whole group is not only a joint group, but a real mixed scout & guide group, an almost unique situation, even in the Netherlands!